Is It a UTI? In Elderly People, These Are the Signs and Symptoms to Watch For

 1. Don't fight the urge to pee.

 If you've got to go, head to the bathroom.
-It's not healthy for your bladder to hold urine for long periods of time.
+It's not healthy for your bladder to hold urine for long periods.
 During the day, you should urinate at least every three to four hours.

 2. Stay hydrated.